The Oxygen Clinic provides Hyperbaric Oxygen Therapy (HBOT) to help patients suffering from a range of medical conditions and sporting injuries.

 The oxygen is then carried throughout the body, healing and rejuvenating damaged tissues.
 Increased oxygen levels stimulate stem cells to improve the growth of new blood vessels and boost the immune system to help fight infections.

 HBOT is a simple, non-invasive and painless procedure.
-All treatment is administered under the supervision of a trained consultant in hyperbaric medicine.
-Call us today on 0330 016 1000 to find out more, discuss your treatment or book a session.
+All sessions are administered under the supervision of trained personnel.
+Call us today on 01732 446421 to find out more, discuss your treatment or book a session.

 Hyperbaric Oxygen Therapy can significantly boost your healing and rate of recovery from a range of injuries and infections.
 The combination of increased pressure and high concentrations of oxygen causes large amounts of oxygen to be dissolved into the blood and tissues.